Case study no. 06

 - A restructured offer architecture for the flagship course with tiers, bumps, and an upsell

-- A higher-tier personalised product that doubles as ongoing customer research
+- A higher-tier personalized product that doubles as ongoing customer research

 - Prices raised across all courses based on direct evidence from customer interviews